mna/0value/posts/introducing agora: a dynamic, embeddable programming language built with Go.md

 The `agora` command offers a few sub-commands, most importantly `agora run FILE` to execute an agora source code file.

-The *shebang* (#!) notation is also supported by the compiler, so that shell scripts can be written in agora:
+The *shebang* (#!) notation is also supported by the compiler (the scanning stage treats the line as a comment), so that shell scripts can be written in agora:

 ```
 #!/usr/bin/env agora run -R